openmsupply/conforma-docs/docs/public/content/docs/getting-started/walkthrough.md

 ## Overview

-This section contains a walkthrough to showcase a possible system scenario using the Conforma platform.
+This section contains a walkthrough to showcase how Conforma can be used to manage workflows for a Drug Regulatory Authority.